-If you’ve already burned through the entire first season of Bridgerton on Netflix, then, gentle reader, you may be in search of something to read that’s equally engaging and romantic.
-Fortunately, there are more than a few historical romance novels that will satisfy all your post-Bridgerton desires.
+If you’ve already burned through the latest season of Bridgerton on Netflix, then, gentle reader, you might be in search of something to read that’s equally as engaging and romantic.
+Fortunately, there are more than a few historical romance novels out there to satisfy all of your post-Bridgerton desires.

 The Duke and I

-If you’ve finished the Netflix version and you’re interested in reading the Julia Quinn books that Bridgerton is based on, start with The Duke and I. The inspiration for most of the first season, the novel narrates the reluctant courtship between star debutante Daphne and Simon, a duke with a tormented past.
-There are a total of nine books in the series, one for each of the Bridgerton siblings (plus a bonus “epilogue” story)!
-Fair warning, however: don’t read past the first book if you want to go into future seasons of the Netflix adaptation unspoiled.
+If you’re all caught up on the Netflix series, and want to read the nine Julia Quinn books on which it is based, start with The Duke and I. The inspiration for most of the first season, this novel recounts the tale of the reluctant “courtship” between star debutante, Daphne, and Simon, the duke with a tormented past.
+There are nine books in the series—one about each Bridgerton sibling—and a bonus epilogue story.
+However, fair warning: don’t read beyond the second book if you don’t want spoilers for future seasons of the Netflix show.

 The Duchess War

-The first entry in Courtney Milan’s The Brothers Sinister series is a historical romance icon at this point, and you can’t go wrong with one of the biggest names in romance today.
-The Duchess War kicks things off with the story of Minerva, an apparent wallflower with a scandalous, secretive past, and a Robert, duke who figures it all out while trying to keep a secret of his own well buried..
+The first entry in Courtney Milan’s The Brothers Sinister series is an historical romance icon at this point.
+The Duchess War kicks things off with the story of Minerva, an apparent wallflower with a scandalous, secretive past.
+Robert is the duke who figures it all out, while guarding a secret of his own.

 To Have and to Hoax

-If it’s the sexy, witty rom-com vibe of Bridgerton you love, then Martha Waters’s To Have and to Hoax should be next on your list.
-Violet and Audley, the couple at the center, are already married, but they’ve been estranged for years due to a massive fight that they never recovered from.
-They wind up in an escalating war of fake illnesses, hilarious manipulations, and dramatics, only to realize they still care about each other.
-The sequel, To Love and to Loathe, is also out this April!
+If it’s the sexy, witty rom-com vibe of Bridgerton that you love, then make this novel by Martha Waters next on your TBR list.
+Violet and Audley are married, but they’ve been estranged for years due to a massive fight they’ve never resolved.
+As they get caught up in an escalating war of fake illnesses, hilarious manipulations, and dramatics, they start to realize they still care about each other.

 A Princess in Theory

-Alyssa Cole’s Reluctant Royals series is what happens when the tropes of nobility and romance are transported into the modern day—and, crucially, center non-white characters.
-A Princess in Theory starts the series with a grad student, Naledi, who keeps getting spam emails claiming she’s engaged to an African prince, but it turns out those emails aren’t spam at all—not that her “prince” is all that interested in a pre-planned marriage either!
+Alyssa Cole’s Reluctant Royals series is what happens when the tropes of nobility and romance are transported into the modern-day.
+The series begins with grad student, Naledi, who keeps getting what she thinks are spam emails that claim she’s engaged to an African prince.
+When it turns out the emails are legit, she’s surprised to discover the prince isn’t all that interested in a pre-planned marriage either!

 Bringing Down the Duke

-Fans of Bridgerton‘s sparky, conflict-to-love central romance will love Evie Dumore’s A League of Extraordinary Women series.
-Bringing Down the Duke centers on an ambitious suffragette, Annabelle, whose task is to convince wealthy and powerful men to back their cause.
-She targets Sebastian, a particularly difficult duke, only for both of them to realize thier mutual dislike is slowly turning into admiration and more.
+Fans of Bridgerton’s sparky, conflict-to-love relationships will adore Evie Dunmore’s A League of Extraordinary Women series.
+In this first novel of the series, ambitious suffragette, Annabelle, is tasked with convincing wealthy, powerful men to back her cause.
+She targets Sebastian, a particularly difficult duke, but before they know it, their mutual dislike for each other turns to admiration—and more.

 A Duke, a Lady, and a Baby

-Just as Bridgerton mixed things up by expanding its casting beyond the usual lily-white expectations, Vanessa Riley’s Rogues and Remarkable Women series deliberately focuses on heroines from the Caribbean.
-Her first entry, A Duke, the Lady, and a Baby centers on Patience, a Caribbean heiress newly freed from prison after she questioned her husband’s mysterious suicide.
-Now, she’s disguising herself as her own son’s nanny, but she’s growing unexpectedly close to his new guardian in the process.
+Vanessa Riley’s Rogues and Remarkable Women series focuses on heroines from the Caribbean.
+In this first entry, Patience, an heiress, is freed from prison after she questioned her husband’s mysterious suicide.
+Now, she disguises herself as her own son’s nanny, but finds herself growing unexpectedly close to his new guardian.

 A Lady's Guide to Mischief and Mayhem

-Take Bridgerton‘s notorious female columnist, add some murder, and you get Manda Collins’s delightful romance-meets-mystery A Lady’s Guide to Mischief and Mayhem.
-A female crime columnist irritates a police inspector with her reporting, but when they’re forced to work together, they both have to admit the other has a good point—some of the time, at least.
+Take Bridgerton‘s notorious female columnist, add in some murder, and you get Manda Collins’ delightful romance-meets-mystery novel.
+A female crime columnist is irritating a police inspector.
+But when they’re forced to work together, arguments, hilarity, and romance ensue.

 It Takes Two to Tumble